 At the end of 2009, Jason was asked to join a private lending company based out of Manhattan NY.
 For a little over a year, he served as regional vice president and oversaw all operations on the west coast.
 “My time as RVP really expanded my knowledge base of the secondary market, and provided a true understanding of how mortgage-backed securities work.
 It was a great decision to take the role, and I couldn’t put a price on how much I learned.”

 As the market started to turn in 2011, Jason put his eyes on building a technology platform while getting back into the field and producing.
-The goal was to build the best real estate agent platform in the country by providing all things from distribution, updating, follow-up process, and the perfect transactional experience.
+The goal was to build the best real estate agent platform in the country by providing all things from distribution, updating, follow up process and the perfect transactional experience.

-During this time, Jason and his partner opened a fix-and-flip real estate company called “The Short Sale Pros.
-Over a two-year period, the two partners successfully flipped and wholesaled over 700 properties to become one of the most powerful buying groups in the country.
+During this time, Jason and his partner opened a fix-and-flip real estate company called “The Short Sale Pros”.
+Over a two year period, the two partners successfully flipped and wholesaled over 700 properties to become one of the most powerful buying groups in the country.
 “It was a time like no other,” Mitchell recalls.
 “The ability to control short sales with no risk was something that we may never see again.
 We easily could predict our outcomes by our offering price.
 If we didn’t get it, we didn’t get it, when we did, it was a home run.”
 Those were great times.

 During this period, Jason also started to become a household name in the Phoenix area.
 In 2013, he became the number one agent under 40 in the state of Arizona, selling over $37M in volume.
 In fact, in the year 2016, he became the #1 agent in the entire state of Arizona at the age of 34 years old, being the youngest person to achieve this milestone in Arizona selling over $100M in volume.

 As Jason and his team at The Jason Mitchell Group gained more notoriety, they began to carve out a niche as a trusted referral partner to multiple organizations across the country.
-By having some of these great relationships, and now after 4 years of building a superior-tech platform, Jason set his sights on something bigger; He reflects: “The goal was simple, I wanted to become the #1 real estate referral team in the USA.”
+By having some of these great relationships, and now after 4 years of building a superior tech platform, Jason set his sights on something bigger; He reflects: “The goal was simple, I wanted to become the #1 real estate referral team in the USA.”

 To do this, however, would be no simple task.
 To achieve this, JMG would have to start putting their footprint in multiple states.
 “In the years of 2017 through today, the grind of expansion remains job #1.
-Today, The Jason Mitchell Group is located in 16 states and 32 submarkets across the country.
+Today, The Jason Mitchell Group is located in 15 states and 27 submarkets across the country.
 While building their footprint, Jason was still busy in the field.
 In 2017 he set an Arizona state record selling $144M in volume, a record that still stands today.
-The team also started extreme growth as well; in fact, from 2017 to 2019 JMG increased its sales by over 400%.
+The team also started extreme growth as well; in fact, from 2017 to 2019 JMG increased its sales over 400%.

 In 2020, The Jason Mitchell Group is projected to close over $1B in real estate sales with less than 150 agents covering 15 states.
 Our goal remains the same: add great agents in the right markets and open the right markets when we find the right leadership.
 That is the recipe for success.
-“I don’t have any intention of having the biggest team in the US.
+“I don’t have any intention on having the biggest team in the US.
 I want to be the most productive.
 If we stick to this model, we will win”.

 The Jason Mitchell Group has also added some significant partners to aid in this ambitious goal.
-Companies like Quicken Loans, Zillow, Veterans United, New American Funding, and Opendoor to name a few.
+Companies like Quicken Loans, Zillow, Veterans United, New American Funding and Opendoor to name a few.
 We want to be the best partner we possibly can be.
 Being a great partner is more than doing a good job managing other people’s clients.
 It is about being a true partner that adds consistent value across the board.
 That is my commitment to every partner we have.
 We will be the best partner you will find and we will honor the expectations and hope to exceed them in every marketplace we service.